sailfishos-patches/patchmanager/README.md

 - **translation_\<LANG_CODE\>.qm** - Translation files for QML page, to allow patch developers to translate texts to various languages.
 - Any additional **.qml**, .**js**, **.png** files used by QML page are allowed.

-## Web catalog for patches
+## Patch distribution using Patchmanager's Web Catalog

 Patchmanager supports installing patches from its Web Catalog.
-Patch developers can upload patches to https://coderus.openrepos.net/pm2 to enlist them on Patchmanager's Web Catalog.
+Patch developers can upload patches to https://coderus.openrepos.net/pm2 to enlist them on the Catalog.
-When uploading a patch to the Web Catalog, the patch developer should not provide a *patch.json* file with metadata, but shall fill the necessary fields on the webpage before uploading, instead.
+When uploading a patch, the patch developer should not provide a `patch.json` file with metadata, but shall fill the necessary fields on the webpage before uploading, instead.

+Web Catalog will encode the metadata automatically in the downloadable file.

+For more information about requirements for using Web Catalog, see https://coderus.openrepos.net/pm2/usage/

-## Patches distribution at OpenRepos.net
+## Patch distribution at OpenRepos.net and other repositories

 Patches can be too complex for Patchmanager's Web Catalog.
-In this case the developer can package the patch as an RPM and upload it at https://openrepos.net
+In this case the developer can package the patch as an RPM and upload it at https://openrepos.net or another user-accessible package repository.
+OpenRepos provides a "Applications/Patches" category for this.

 For RPM patches, the patch content shall be installed in a directory `/usr/share/patchmanager/patches/<patch-name>/`; [additional files (see above)](#additional-files) for this patch shall also be placed there.